 2. Don't Stray From the Dress Code

-Make sure to keep the invite on hand when figuring out what to wear.
-If it's black-tie, you'll want to stick with formal attire, while for a beach wedding, you'll want something more casual.
+Be sure to keep the invite on hand when figuring out what to wear.
+If it's black-tie, you'll want to stick with formal attire, while for a beach wedding, you'll likely want something more casual.

 3. Try Not to Match the Wedding Party